Skoda Enyaq iV SUV review

 That battery gives the Enyaq iV 60 a range of up to 256 miles, while the larger one in the Enyaq iV 80 extends this to as much as 333 miles.
 We think the smaller battery will be the best option for most drivers because a realistic range of around 200 miles should be enough for all but the longest trips, and makes the Enyaq iV great value for money.

 A four-wheel-drive iV 80x was introduced in 2021.
 It has an electric motor for the front wheels as well as one for the rear wheels, giving it improved performance over the regular versions.
+The Enyaq is still no sports car with this powertrain, however, and the 80x (only available in top-spec SportLine guise) is rather more expensive than the 60, which means it starts to look like less good value.
 It’s officially capable of up to 303 miles of range between charges.

 If you do need to drive further afield, iV 60 and 80 models can be charged at up to 50kW or 100kW with an optional upgrade.
 The range-topping iV 80x gets 125kW rapid-charging as standard.